Priyanshu0512/Base_Node_Project_Template/README.md

 - `routes` -> In the routes folder we register a routes and bind with it its corresponding middleware's and controllers.

--`middleware's` -> The middleware's intercept the incoming requests where validators and authenticators etc. are implemented.
+- `middleware's` -> The middleware's intercept the incoming requests where validators and authenticators etc. are implemented.

--`controllers` ->They are the last middleware's as post them they call the business layer to execute the business logic.
+- `controllers` ->They are the last middleware's as post them they call the business layer to execute the business logic.
 In controllers we just receive the incoming request and data and then pass it to the business layer.
 Once the business layer returns an output, we structure the API response in controllers and send the output.

--`repositories` -> This folder contains all the logic using which we interact with the databases by writing queries, all the raw database queries and ORM will go in here.
+- `repositories` -> This folder contains all the logic using which we interact with the databases by writing queries, all the raw database queries and ORM will go in here.

 -`services` -> Contains all the business logic and interacts with the repositories to get the data from the databases.

--`utils` -> Utils contains all the helper methods, errors and classes etc.
+- `utils` -> Utils contains all the helper methods, errors and classes etc.

 ###Setup the Project